 The original plan had been this: Wake up early, make the drive to Smith Rock State Park before the clouds were due to roll in, and take an easy hike along the Crooked River.

-And yet, two hours into our morning and we were standing at the top of the Misery Ridge trail the most difficult trail in the park.
+And yet, somehow it was two hours into our morning and we were standing at the top of the Misery Ridge trail – the most difficult trail in the park.

 So how did we get here?